Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 Malaria and TseTse flies in Zimbabwe

-As you should know, there is still no vaccine for malaria, although one is being tested recently, so the only way of avoiding the nastier forms of malaria is taking a prophylaxis.
+As you should know, there is still no vaccine for malaria, although one has been tested recently, so the only way of avoiding the nastier forms of malaria is by taking prophylaxis.

 Moreover, most doctors do not recommend taking any malaria prophylaxis for more than three months in a row, because the drug could permanently damage the bodyIf your stay is short term though, we definitely advise taking malaria tablets.